tryGoUp/GoUP/README.md

 ## Plugins

 GoUP! has a lightweight plugin system that allows you to extend its functionality.
-The following plugins are included:

-- **Custom Header Plugin**: Adds custom headers to HTTP responses, configured per domain.
-- **PHP Plugin**: Handles `.php` requests using PHP-FPM.
-- **Auth Plugin**: Protects routes with basic authentication.
-- **NodeJS Plugin**: Handles Node.js applications using `node`.
+Plugins implement a set of hooks for initialization, request handling, and cleanup:

+- **OnInit()**: Called once when GoUP! starts (useful for global setup).
+- **OnInitForSite(conf config.SiteConfig, logger *log.Logger)**: Called for
+each site configuration (site-specific setup).
+- **BeforeRequest(r *http.Request)**: Invoked before every request, letting
+you examine or modify the incoming request.
+- **HandleRequest(w http.ResponseWriter, r *http.Request) bool**: If your
+plugin wants to fully handle the request (e.g., returning a response on its own), do it here.
+Return `true` if the request was fully handled (so GoUP! won’t process it further).
+- **AfterRequest(w http.ResponseWriter, r *http.Request)**: Called after each
+request has been served or intercepted by this plugin.
+- **OnExit()**: Called once when GoUP! is shutting down (for cleanup).

 ### Enabling Plugins

-To enable plugins, add their configuration in the `plugin_configs` section of the site's JSON configuration file.
-Example:
+To enable plugins, add their configuration in the `plugin_configs` section of the site’s JSON configuration file.
+For example:

 ```json
 {